Nialled69/Bed-availability-Detection/README.md

     * Red boxes → occupied beds

-Free bed count and occupancy details are shown live.
+Free bed count and occupancy details are shown live and updated on the database in real time.

 ---